Phrenzi/slate/source/includes/_patron_app_summary.md

 }
 ```

-This endpoint authenticate by patron authenticate, and retrieves summary statistic data for current authenticated patron and for establishment specified
+This endpoint authenticate by `Patron Token`, and retrieves summary statistic data for current authenticated patron and for establishment specified

 ### HTTP Request